An asymptotic hyperbolic-elliptic model for flexural-seismic metasurfaces: Beams on a Rail

 which is consistent with the asymptotic dispersion relation \eqref{eq:BeamonaRailAsymptoticDispRel} if $\alpha = \alpha_R$ and $\beta = \beta_R$, i.e. the decay rates are equal to those of pure Rayleigh waves.

 As with the simply supported case, the dispersion relation derived from the asymptotic approach is much simpler than the one produced by the complete analysis.
 Indeed, the asymptotic dispersion equation is again quadratic and therefore yields an explicit expression for $k$ in terms of $\omega$.
 A plot of the solutions of the asymptotic dispersion equation along with those of the full unimodal solutions is shown in Figure~\ref{Fig:BeamonaRailResonatorSurfaceWaves}; the parameter values used are again those detailed in Table~\ref{Tab:BeamsandHalfPlaneParameters}.
 Figure~\ref{Fig:BeamonaRailResonatorSurfaceWaves} shows that, once again, there is good agreement between the asymptotic model and the full unimodal solution, particularly near the Rayleigh line.
 For all of the modes shown in Figure~\ref{Fig:BeamonaRailResonatorSurfaceWaves}, the asymptotic approach predicts the asymptote, the overall shape of the dispersion relation, and the existence of a large band gap for each mode.
 Indeed, in addition to being a much more elegant approach, it is clear that the asymptotic model is capable of reproducing the main features of the full unimodal solution.
 Moreover, compared with Figure~\ref{Fig:SimplySupportedBeamResonatorSurfaceWaves}, Figure~\ref{Fig:BeamonaRailResonatorSurfaceWaves} exhibits significantly larger band gaps.
-This is an important feature as, usually, sub-wavelength resonant arrays are only capable of producing very narrow band gaps~\cite{zhou2012elastic} and, as a result, it is challenging to make use of these band gaps in the design of filters and other control devices.
-However, as we have demonstrated, it is possible to control the width of these deep sub-wavelength band gaps by adjusting the junction condition joining the resonators to the half-space.